 Once you purchase the land remember it will need to be groomed and prepared before any construction can begin.
 If you purchase land for your log home in an area where there are lots of trees, you’ll either need to hire a company to clear the land for you, or you can save money by clearing it yourself.

 Choose a Log Supplier & Log Home Kit

-Selecting a log supplier and a log home kit for your cabin should be done with great consideration and interest.
+Use great consideration and interest when selecting a log supplier and a log home kit for your cabin.
 The quality of the logs you use for your cabin matters, and you don’t want to purchase just any log home kit.
 Find a log supplier with a quality product at a fair price, and you won’t have any regrets.

 Some of the best log homes are made from standing dead timber.
 Standing dead timber has minimal settling impacts, is economical, and is overall better for the environment.
 It also has very little commercial demand, so it is often free or very inexpensive, lowering your overall costs of the log home kit.
 Building with standing dead timber will save you money, save the tree from being wasted, and save living trees from being chopped down for your cabin.

 Consider Yellowstone Log Homes to be your log supplier for your log home kit.
 Yellowstone Log Homes uses Western White Wood, which includes Engelmann Spruce, Douglas Fir, Lodgepole and Ponderosa Pine.
 Our log home manufacture also offers two different types of log home packages, which includes a premium package and an elite package.

 A wide variety of log styles are also available to choose from including machine to pre-cut, D-logs, and even hand-crafted logs available in a variety of sizes from a 6” diameter to a 16” diameter.
 For more information on both packages, please call for further assistance and current pricing.